 Her current work combines Japanese Kumihimo silk braids with precious metal parts.
 Hendrike braids the silk cords in her studio, using silk, a Marudai - the Japanese braiding loom - and between 16 to 24 Tama, the bobbins onto which the silk threads are wound.
 Kumihimo is an ancient, labour-intensive technique whereby differently shaped and sized cords can be created.
 Its Japanese origins date back as far as 10000 years and it has evolved to become a highly complex craft.

 Hendrike usually limits the colours in her braids to bring out the contrast and focus the eye on the changing nature of the patterns.
 These are created by the repetitive or changing movement of the Tama around the Marudai in a number of sequences of moves.
 This process requires constant attention to the position and movement of the Tama and their relation to the progression of the pattern.

 The metal parts in her pieces are textured to add further subtlety and tactility to the piece.
 Hendrike employs different metal working techniques to accentuate a piece, for example metal folding, Keum-Boo or fusing and is always exploring new techniques.
 (For more information click the section Techniques).

 2018: part-time jewellery tutor at Made in Herts Studios

-2013-present: active jewellery designer & maker, exhibiting regularly in different shows & galleries (see Exhibtions/Events)
+2015 - present: self-employed business of jewellery design & making, exhibiting regularly in different shows & galleries (see Exhibtions/Events)

 1998-present: part-time employment with the Breslaff Centre